misheska/misheska.github.com/source/_posts/2013-08-06-getting-started-writing-chef-cookbooks-the-berkshelf-way-part3.markdown

 Iteration #13 - Install Test Kitchen
 ====================================
-Edit `myface/Gemfile` and add the following line to load the Test Kitchen gem:
+Edit `myface/Gemfile` and add the following lines to load the Test Kitchen gems:

+    gem 'test-kitchen'
-    gem 'test-kitchen', '~> 1.0.0.beta.3'
+    gem 'kitchen-vagrant'

-Your `myface/Gemfile` should look like the following after editing:
+Depending on when you went through this article series, your `Gemfile` may already have these additions.
+After editing, your `myface/Gemfile` should look like the following after editing:

 {% codeblock myface/Gemfile lang:ruby %}
 source 'https://rubygems.org'

 gem 'berkshelf'
+gem 'test-kitchen'
-gem 'test-kitchen', '~> 1.0.0.beta.3'
+gem 'kitchen-vagrant'
 {% endcodeblock %}

-Test Kitchen is in beta release and is still evolving rapidly.
-The 1.0.0.beta.3 version constraint will ensure that you are using the latest stable prerelease version.

 After you have updated the `Gemfile` run `bundle install` to download the test-kitchen gem and all its dependencies: